barry-jones/live-documenter/README.md

 The installers are provided in the release pages for the [latest version](https://github.com/barry-jones/live-documenter/releases) MSI files are provided seperately.
 To install download required MSI files from the release page and run the installer.

 ## Build Latest

+Requirements
+-  .NET Core SDK 2.2
+-  .NET Framework 4.6.1

 The latest code has been worked on in Visual Studio 2017 and several of the projects have been transferred to netstandard libraries and use the latest csproj file format.

-The only dependancies are Visual Studio and .NET Core 2.1 which should all be installed if your copy of Visual Studio is up to date.

 __Please let me know if there are any issues building from source so I can resolve them.__